-A report published by the COPD Foundation shows that the prevalence of comorbidities is higher in COPD patients than the general population.
-The term “comorbidity” describes two or more disorders or illnesses occurring in the same person.
+A report published by the COPD Foundation2 shows that the prevalence of comorbidities is higher in COPD patients than the general population.
+The term “comorbidity3 ” describes two or more disorders or illnesses occurring in the same person.
 Comorbidities, including congestive heart failure (CHF), chronic kidney disease (CKD), diabetes, and obstructive sleep apnea (OSA) have been linked to mortality in COPD.
 Specific comorbidities including gastroesophageal reflux disease (GERD), CHF, diabetes, obesity, asthma and coronary heart disease (CHD) have also been associated with worse quality of life, exercise capacity, exacerbation risk and dyspnea.
 However, these findings have been shown for individual comorbidities, without regard to multimorbidity of the COPD population.

 African-Americans (AAs) with COPD have an increased risk of mortality and experience worse quality of life than non-Hispanic whites (NHWs).
 In general cohorts, AAs have also been shown to have increased prevalence of and mortality from chronic conditions, such as cardiovascular disease, CKD, diabetes, and stroke.